disouzam/iaew/Readme.md

 The authentication is performed on an API endpoint basis using two dictionaries that simulate an Identity Provider (IdP): Users and API Registration, along with the `jwt` library to encode and decode the JWT (JSON Web Token).
 The token is created based on the user's information, roles, and expiration time.

-Postman can then be used to generate the token and execute the GET request with the token.
+Postman can then be used to generate the token and execute the requests with the token.
 The /api/v1/costo endpoint returns cost information, which is only accessible if a valid JWT token is provided.

 ### Run Consummer on localhost